 Arrangement of public meetings or events cannot be restricted by orders that are not necessary.
 Restrictions imposed by police orders also need to be proportionate to their objective.
-Police should primarily give advice and instructions instead of issuing binding orders.
-Disobeying police orders can result in fines or criminal prosecution.
+Police should

 A senior police officer has the right to interrupt a public meeting or order it to disperse, if other measures have not proven adequate and continuing the meeting would cause immediate danger to the safety of people, property, or the environment, and in situations where the public meeting is being essentially unlawfully arranged.